CharlieStarr/BombugDriver/README.md

 ## Configuring (VERY optional)
 ### Modifying display variables
 In the ``radar.py`` file you can find various variables written in all-caps.
-Most of these can be modify to suit whatever needs you have, either with the Bombug device or in general any visual preferences you might have:
+Most of these can be modify to suit whatever needs you have, either with the Bombug device or in general any visual preferences you might have:[^1]
 ```python
 HEIGHT = 800 # Dimentions of the display window
 WIDTH = 1200